microsoft/language-server-protocol/_specifications/specification-3-15.md

  */
 export interface CodeActionContext {
 	/**
-	 * An array of diagnostics known on the client side overlapping the range provided to the
+	 * An array of diagnostics known on the client side overlapping the range
+	 * provided to the `textDocument/codeAction` request.
-	 * `textDocument/codeAction` request.
-They are provided so that the server knows which
+	 * They are provided so that the server knows which errors are currently
-	 * errors are currently presented to the user for the given range.
-There is no guarantee
+	 * presented to the user for the given range.
+There is no guarantee that
-	 * that these accurately reflect the error state of the resource.
-The primary parameter
+	 * these accurately reflect the error state of the resource.
-	 * to compute code actions is the provided range.
+	 * The primary parameter to compute code actions is the provided range.
 	 */
 	diagnostics: Diagnostic[];

 	/**
 	 * Requested kind of actions to return.
 	 *
-	 * Actions not of this kind are filtered out by the client before being shown.
-So servers
+	 * Actions not of this kind are filtered out by the client before
-	 * can omit computing them.
+	 * being shown, so servers can omit computing them.
 	 */
 	only?: CodeActionKind[];
 }